vancesteven/PlanetProfile/Thermodynamics/Perple_X/input_data_v687/README - Comet_67P_CG.txt

 The thermodynamic database used was DEW17HP622ver_elements.dat, version 2019-11-18.

 Solution models included, and phases excluded, were based on the recommended settings in J.F.
 Moyen's Excel spreadsheet for the "igneous set" of models from "Holland, TJB, Green, ECR & Powell, R (2018).
 Melting of peridotites through to granites: a simple thermodynamic model in the system KNCFMASHTOCr.
 Journal of Petrology 59 881-900".
 Namely, melt(H) phases were allowed, among others.
 Organics were allowed because their stoichiometry has been corrected.
 CaCl2 stoichiometry has also been corrected.
+Comet_67P_CG_v6 and Comet_67P_CG_v7 are identical, but Comet_67P_CG_v7 has an extended P-T range (perhaps adequate for modeling Triton).

 Compositions: